Sundowns to dig deeper to clip Chilli Boys’ wings

 “There’s not much we can do except to say that we feel bad for the boys, unlucky for them, we were not able to win the match after we played so well, however it is a lesson for us that if we don’t score goals, you won’t win matches, once the game ends in penalties is like a lottery.”

-He said the team will now shift their focus to the league in a bid to finish in a better position at the end of the season.
+He said the team will now shift their focus to the league as they bid to finish in a better position at the end of the season.

 For the latest sports news from Sunday World, click here.